 What did Julian Assange do?
 WikiLeaks' most significant document dumps

-WikiLeaks founder Jullian Assange is expected to plead guilty to violating the Espionage Act when he appears in a U.S. court on the Northern Mariana Islands, before being sent back to his home country of Australia.
+WikiLeaks founder Jullian Assange has pleaded guilty to a single charge of publishing U.S. military secrets in a U.S. court on the Northern Mariana Islands, before he is set to be sent back to his home country of Australia.

 Assange had been imprisoned in the U.K. since 2019, and before that, he lived in the Ecuadorian Embassy in London for seven years, where sought political asylum.